kotulc/geneticsearch/README.md

 In this implementation, fitness is equal to the networks validation_accuracy value.

+Metrics

 The following metrics are calculated for each candidate:
-Reservoir nodes
+Reservoir nodes,
-Network edges
+Network edges,
-Network weights
+Network weights,
-Network states
+Network states,
-Training accuracy
+Training accuracy,
-Validation accuracy
+Validation accuracy,
-Network mean activation
+Network mean activation,
-Network capacity
+Network capacity,
-Network memory
+Network memory,
-Network sensitivity
+Network sensitivity,
-Network connectivity
+Network connectivity,
 Network alpha

 For more information regarding these metrics see:
 EchoStateNet::CalculateNetMetrics
 EchoStateNet::CalculateNetMemory

+config.txt

 The system reads the search parameters from config.txt, below is a brief description of each: